 Imagine that you are screening drugs to see if they lower blood pressure.
-Based on the amount of scatter you expect to see and the minimum change you would care about, you've chosen the sample size for each experiment to have 80% power to detect the difference you are looking for with a P value less than 0.05.
+You use the usual threshold of P<0.05 as defining statistical significance.
+Based on the amount of scatter you expect to see and the minimum change you would care about, you've chosen the sample size for each experiment to have 80% powerDeff to detect the difference you are looking for with a P value less than 0.05.

 If you do get a P value less than 0.05, what is the chance that the drug truly works?
-The answer is: It depends.